Celsius (character)

-Celsius is a superhero in the DC Comics series Doom Patrol.
+Celsius (Arani Desai) is a superhero in the DC Comics series Doom Patrol.
 She first appeared in Showcase #94 (September 1977), and was created by Paul Kupperberg and Joe Staton.
 She is among the very few superheroes of Indian heritage, and may be the first ever such hero created by DC Comics.

 Celsius appeared in her first live adaptation on the first season of the Doom Patrol television series for DC Universe played by Jasmine Kaur and Madhur Jaffrey.

 Background and creation

 Celsius was created for the new, rebooted Doom Patrol which debuted in Showcase #94-96.
 Inspired by Len Wein and Dave Cockrum's "New X-Men", writer Paul Kupperberg wanted to have some heroes of different nationalities in the group.
 Artist Joe Staton used photos from National Geographic articles about India as the model for Celsius.

 Fictional character biography

 Arani Desai was born in India into a life of wealth and privilege.
-Her mother died while giving birth to her.
-She possessed an excellent intellect and athleticism.
-Arani ran away from home after her father went insane.
-Life on the streets in Calcutta made her deathly ill.
-She was rescued by young American Dr. Niles Caulder.
-He gave her immortality on their wedding and left her in the Himalayas while he tried to evade General Immortus.
-Arani waited and realized that the serum augmented her powerfully, so that she could control her core temperature and project quantities of heat and cold.
-This ability coupled with the mysticism and monastery training made her a formidable martial artist.
+She ran away from home after her father went insane and was rescued by Niles Caulder, who gave her an immortality-inducing serum on their wedding and left her in the Himalayas while he tried to evade General Immortus.
+Arani later realizes that the serum also gave her the ability to control her core temperature and project heat and cold.